seanreed1111/sql-recipes/recipes.md

 | Marvin  | 3 | 150   | 50.0000 | 45     |    53   |
 +---------+---+-------+---------+--------+---------+
 ```
 ## You can see FROM the results in the column labeled n (number of tests) that the query counts only five values, even though the table contains eight.
 Why?
 Because the values in that column correspond to the number of non-NULL test scores for each subject.
-The other SUMmary columns display results that are calculated only FROM the non-NULL scores as well.
+The other summary columns display results that are calculated only FROM the non-NULL scores as well.

 ## It makes a lot of sense for aggregate functions to ignore NULL values.
 If they followed the usual SQL arithmetic rules, adding NULL to any other value would produce a NULL result.
-That would make aggregate functions really difficult to use because you’d have to filter out NULL values every time you performed a SUMmary, to avoid getting a NULL result.
+That would make aggregate functions really difficult to use because you’d have to filter out NULL values every time you performed a summary, to avoid getting a NULL result.
 Ugh.
 By ignoring NULL values, aggregate functions become a lot more convenient.

 ## However, be aware that even though aggregate functions may ignore NULL values, some of them can still produce NULL as a result.
 This happens if there’s nothing to SUMmarize, which occurs if the set of values is empty or contains only NULL values.
 The following query is the same as the previous one, with one small difference.
 It selects only NULL test scores, so there’s nothing for the aggregate functions to operate on: